 Along with an armful of opportunities to impress your current clients – and wow your new ones – comes with the challenge of finding the right corporate ideas for each.
 As the events industry continues to evolve – influenced largely by emerging event technology and the way we relate to it – event planners are pressed to better their current corporate event ideas.
-If you’re on a mission to provide your clients with innovative, timely and downright awe-inspiring experiences, read on to see which trends to embrace in 2016.
+If you’re on a mission to provide your clients with innovative, timely and downright awe-inspiring experiences, read on to see which trends to embrace.

 1. Amplify your event exposure – and add an element of personalisation – by incorporating crowd-streamed content

 Similar to live-streaming – which has been around for a while – crowd-streaming entails the use of technology whereby your participants can broadcast their experience to audiences who’re accessing the event remotely.
 Making sure your content is relevant and engaging can be somewhat of a challenge; by making use of video or audio that’s generated by your participants, creating bespoke content is that much easier.
 Crowd-streaming can be incorporated in a number of scenarios and ways – if you’re holding an EXCO meeting, for example – this content can be used to unite attendees who aren’t necessarily in the same location.
 Attendee-generated images, tweets and video are all effective types of content that can instantly transform a stale corporate event idea into one that’s future-forward.
 As well as facilitating interaction with your brand and among attendees, content that’s crowd-streamed automatically increases the reach of your event.
-Crowd-streaming video apps to try: Periscope, Meerkat, Facebook Live.
+Crowd-streaming video apps to try: Periscope, Facebook Live.

 2. Make use of cashless payment facilities for increased attendee convenience

 If you’re looking for a simple corporate event idea that will make the lives of your guests easier, this is just the ticket.
 Large-scale events like conferences often see attendees having to hand over cash for parking, registration or a well-earned Jameson on the rocks.
 Apps like SnapScan or FlickPay are easy to use, secure and far more convenient that having to rummage for a wallet.
 What’s more, they make your life easier by eliminating the need for a float or a till.
-Identifying the common payment pain points particular to your event, and then implement a cashless alternative.
+Identifying the common payment pain points particular to your event, and then implementing a cashless alternative.

 3. Digitalise as many of your event touchpoints as possible